rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

   }
 ```

-Lets refactor those and handle them in a clean and reactive way.
+Let's refactor those parts and handle them in a clean and reactive way.

 # Refactor to a reactive UI

-As RxJS is providing us a very powerful way of composing the emitted events, we will refactor our UI interaction with the streams.
+As RxJS provides us with a very powerful way of composing emitted events, we will refactor our UI interaction with the streams.

-UI interaction in general can come from buttons, inputs, forms, scroll or resize events etc.
+UI interaction, in general, can come from buttons, inputs, forms, scroll or resize events, etc.

-In our case we have the refresh button as UI interaction.
-To get its interaction as an `Observable` we create a `Subject` in the component class and fire its `next` method on every button click.
+In our case, we have the refresh button as UI interaction.
+To get this interaction as an `Observable`, we create a `Subject` in the component class and fire its `next` method on every button click.

 ```html
 <button mat-raised-button color="primary" (click)="refreshClicks.next($event)">